AWS CloudFormation Best Practices

 • Build a reliable and reproducible environment with scaled parity of production.

-• can be handled by provisioning services or using GCP managed services with the same scale as on-premises resources and with Cloud Deployment Manager for creating repeatable deployments
+• can be handled by provisioning services or using GCP managed services with the same scale as on-premises resources and with Terraform or Infrastructure Manager for creating repeatable deployments

 • Improve security by defining and adhering to a set of security and Identity and Access Management (IAM) best practices for cloud.